Workflows For Video EditorsVideo Tutorials

 Editing can be very time consuming depending on the project you’re working on, so expect at the very least a few hours of work.
 For example, our YouTube videos tend to take 10 to 40 hours each to complete on average, and for commercial, or corporate projects that we take on, about 25-80 hours to complete on average, so make sure your time is accounted for when quoting as a professional Video Editor.
 Otherwise, you may feel taken advantage of, and overtime may become burnt out.
 With proper workflows and systems put into place, video editing can be a really fun and creative profession, and is a skill that’s becoming more and more in demand as brands are incorporating video into all of their marketing campaigns.

-So consider the steps mentioned here before starting your next video editing project to save you time, and work more professionally.
+So consider the steps mentioned here to help your video editing workflow before starting your next project to save you time, and work more professionally.